rolandtoth/AdminOnSteroids/README.md

 ####Settings

-- **Focus**: activates the target input so the previous cursor position is restored.
+- **Focus**: activates the target input so the previous cursor position is restored
 - **Move cursor to the end**: sets the cursor to the end of the input's content
 - **Select all**: selects all content of the target input
 - **Do nothing**: disables setting focus for the current field type